gjeanmart/blockchain_exploration/ethereum/infrastructure/README.md

 - Power it on

 - Network settings
-You need to figure out which IP has been addressed to your device (ethnode-xxxxxx) : 192.168.0.XXX
+You need to figure out which IP has been addressed to your device : 192.168.0.XXX

 - Open a SSH client (Putty) and connect to the device [username: pi | password: raspberry]

 - Change the password
 ```
-pi@ethnode-xxxxxx:~ $ passwd
+$ passwd
 Changing password for pi.
 (current) UNIX password: raspberry
 Enter new UNIX password: ******